MIRI - the mid-infrared instrument on JWST

 The MIRI coronagraphy mode has four coronagraphs operating at wavelengths selected for the optimal study of exoplanets.
 (The coronagraph filter bands are given in Table 1 of Wright et al., 2008.)

-Due to the need to operate at mid-infrared wavelengths, MIRI must be cooled to a temperature of 7 K, much lower than the rest of the instruments in the JWST observatory, which will be at a temperature of 40 K. The instrument is therefore the only one of the JWST instruments to be cooled by a dedicated cooler and is thus unique in its distribution across all three regions of the spacecraft.
-This brings additional challenges for the instrument development.
+Due to the need to operate at mid-infrared wavelengths, MIRI must be cooled to a temperature of 7 K, much lower than the rest of the instruments on JWST, which will be at a temperature of 40 K. The instrument is therefore the only one to be cooled by a dedicated cooler.
+This makes it unique in its distribution across all three regions of the spacecraft, and brought additional challenges during the instrument's development.
 The MIRI optical system and the MIRI cooler system have followed different development paths, to take account of the different maturity levels of the technologies being employed.

 The MIRI optical system